 Anyone trying to sell you their pest control services should be able to provide those services themselves.
 However, there is a chance that if someone is a good enough salesperson to convince you to buy pest control at your door, then they may not be licensed to treat pests themselves.
-You can verify a pest control license number at the Washington State Department of Agriculture website.
-Before buying anything from a door-to-door salesperson, make sure they know everything they are talking about and will treat your pest issue personally.
+You can verify a pest control license number at your state’s Department of Agriculture website.
+Before buying anything from a door-to-door pest control salesperson, make sure they know everything they are talking about and will treat your pest issue personally.

-It's important to know that the person selling you pest or rodent control services has experience in pest or rodent control.
+It's important to know that the person selling you pest control has experience in this service.
 Bottom line: whoever tries to sell you pest control at your door, it's good to know exactly what experience they have.

 Most people keep their verbal promises; some don't.
-There is no point finding out the hard way if a door-to-door salesperson is like most people or not.
+There is no point in finding out the hard way if a door-to-door pest control salesperson is like most people or not.
 Make sure to get any promises written down for posterity.